 - The A-Team: The episode Children of Jamestown is clearly based on the events, with Martin James serving as an expy of Jones.

 - The 1979 film Guyana: Crime of the Century (also known as Guyana: Cult of the Damned) is a dramatization that has the names of the central characters slightly tweaked from the historical ones: the film is set in "Johnsontown" rather than Jonestown, the cult is led by "Reverend James Johnson" rather than Reverend Jim Jones, and the murdered Congressman is "Lee O'Brien" rather than Leo Ryan.
-It was reviewed in The Cinema Snob.
+It was It was reviewed on The Cinema Snob.

-- He was portrayed by Powers Boothe in the 1980 Made-for-TV Movie Guyana Tragedy: The Story of Jim Jones, for which he won the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie.
+- Jones was portrayed by Powers Boothe in the 1980 Made-for-TV Movie Guyana Tragedy: The Story of Jim Jones, for which he won the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie.

 - In the truly dystopian Alternate History tale For All Time, instead of moving to Indiana, Jones moves to Philadelphia and is elected to the city council, becomes governor of Pennsylvania, and then enters the 1976 presidential elections against Charles Manson.
 Jones wins and turns the country into the Oppressive States of America, locking up his opponents in labor camps, ruthlessly crushing militants of all stripes, creating a paramilitary force called the "National Volunteer Army" to help enforce his rule, and nearly starting a nuclear war to fulfill a religious prophecy.
 He's later deposed in a silent coup after he goes bonkers.

-- In another Alternate History timeline, New Deal Coalition Retained, Jones manages to maintain his and the Peoples Temple's public image enough that he never needs to set up Jonestown as a retreat, instead ending up becoming Mayor of San Francisco as a member of the new Progressive Party.
-However, when "Squeaky" Fromme — who became his follower instead of Charles Manson's — tries and fails to assassinate Ronald Reagan, Jones' image is tainted by association.
+- In another Alternate History timeline, New Deal Coalition Retained, Jones manages to maintain his and the Peoples Temple's public image enough that he never needs to set up Jonestown as a retreat, instead ending up becoming mayor of San Francisco as a member of the new Progressive Party.
+However, when "Squeaky" Fromme — who became his follower instead of Manson's — tries and fails to assassinate Ronald Reagan, Jones' image is tainted by association.
 He doesn't run for reelection and steps aside, but is then tapped to be chairman of the Progressive National Committee.
-And then, after he spearheads humanitarian efforts in California during and after World War III, his public image is restored enough that he ends up elected Governor.
+And then, after he spearheads humanitarian efforts in California during and after World War III, his public image is restored enough that he ends up elected governor.